HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-09-14-multi-bug-discovery.md

 Our [review handbook](https://github.com/HypothesisWorks/hypothesis-python/blob/master/guides/review.rst)
 emphasises that code review is a collaborative design process, and I feel this was a particularly good example of that.
+We've created a great culture of code review, and we're reaping the benefits (and if you want to get in on it, we could always use more people able and willing to do review...).

 All told, I'm really pleased with how this turned out.
 I think it's a nice example of getting a lot of things right up front and this resulting in a really cool new